cstirry/bnia-tutorial-data-analysis/README.md

 You can see the complete list of packages and required versions in [./requirements.txt](./requirements.txt).

-Within your directory, activate your environment (`conda activate your_env`), then run:
+Within your directory, activate your environment, then run:
 ```
 pip install -r requirements.txt
 ```